Cardamom Tented Camp

 Recommended Packing List

-Aside from your normal packing for travel in tropical climate, we like to share some recommendations of items that you may find come in handy during your upcoming stay at our remote jungle location and joining some of our nature-based activities
+Aside from your normal packing for travel in tropical climate, we like to share some recommendations of items that you may find come in handy during your upcoming stay at our remote jungle location and while joining some of our nature-based activities

 Our camp is located in low-lying rain forest, and the hiking trails frequently cross through rivers and creeks and muddy patches.
 Count on part of your clothing items to get dirty and wet.
 We suggest to take: